 We Dare You To Take This Road Trip To Illinois’ Most Abandoned Places

-It’s amazing how many buildings with such a rich history have been left behind to wither and decay here in Illinois, so naturally it’s impossible to pinpoint them all.
+It’s amazing how many buildings with such a rich history have been left behind to wither and decay here in Illinois, so naturally, it’s impossible to pinpoint them all.
 Is there one place that wasn’t on the list that is a must-see for anyone willing to make this spine-tingling trek?
-If so, we want to hear about it in the comments.
+What abandoned places in Illinois are your favorites?
+We want to hear about it in the comments.

 What are some interesting abandoned places to explore in Illinois?